 MHSU has taken several actions to reduce readmission rates.
 These actions will continue to ensure ongoing improvement.
-Conducting a systematic review of literature to identify factors contributing to readmission rates is one of these actions.
-The goal is to create a quideline to inform practitioners / clinicians about actions that can potentially decrease readmission rates.
 MHSU has established a team of substance use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services.
 Several Rehabilitation and Recovery services such as occupational therapy, recreation therapy, exercise therapy, vocational counselling, and family support, are now being provided virtually.
-The change in service delivery has provided us with the opportunity to evaluate the impact of virtual health services with MHSI I clients, including their readmission rate to acute.
-The expansion of virtual health is in addition to existing services. such as Urgent Care Response Centre (UCRC) in Surrey, which provides central access for adults with mental health and substance use concerns, including those with opioid use disorder.
-The UCRC provides low-barrier and timely access to assessment, initiation of treatment, and connection to appropriate services.
+Additional, Adult Mental Health services such as individual counselling, group therapy services, and reproductive mental health services are offered virtually.
+The change in service delivery has provided us with the opportunity to evaluate the impact of virtual health services with MHSU clients, including their readmission rate to acute.
+The expansion of virtual health is in addition to existing services such as Urgent Care Response Centre (UCRC) in Surrey, which provides central access for adults with mental health and substance use concerns, including those with opioid use disorder.
+The UCRC provides lowbarrier and timely access to assessment, initiation of treatment, and connection to appropriate services.
 The extended hours of service has reduced wait-times for MHSU services in Surrey and has resulted in decreased readmission rates.
 The Regional Substance Use Services Access Team (SUSAT) proactively follows up with patients who present to hospitals with an overdose, with the goal of engaging them in treatment and reducing the danger of further overdose and readmission.
 Other initiatives, such as Integrated Transition of Care Teams (ITCT), focus on timely follow-up with clients discharged from acute services.
-MHSU is enhancing discharge planning to include improved communication with patients. families/supporters, and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention.
+MHSU is enhancing discharge planning to include improved communication with patients, families/supporters, and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention.
+In addition, we are in the process of conducting a systematic review of literature to identify factors contributing to readmission rates.
+The goal is to create a guideline to inform practitioners / clinicians about actions that can potentially decrease readmission rates.